 We strive to serve as many people as possible, and so we prioritize building water projects with and in communities (villages) that range in size from as few as 300 to as many as 500 people served by one water project.

 ownership, training, and technical processes that are overlooked and left out of the well building process by many groups.
 Because of this, we have worked tirelessly with our Water Project Technical Committee to establish incredibly stringent Standards for Sustainability that govern HOW we build wells to ensure that our wells last.
-Obviously (as of January 2015) we only have six years of data to draw on, but if our processes & systems are followed, our wells should last more than 40+ years at least.
-(As of January 2015, we’ve only ever had four wells “fail,” and two of them are operable again after the community repaired them independently.)
+Obviously we only have so many years of data to draw on, but if our processes & systems are followed, our wells should last more than 40+ years at least. *Data sourced from UN

 Anyone who fully funds at least one or more wells is welcome to join Thirst Project Staff on any of our Documenting/Reporting trips!
 On these trips, you will spend time in the villages/communities where we work and see the wells funded by your support & others like you!
 Because of the highly technical/dangerous nature of operating large drill rigs, there are not many volunteer opportunities to actually “build” a well with us, but you will get to see firsthand the impact of our work, old water sources that people used to be forced to rely on, completed water projects, serve community members directly, and help document the work we are doing to report back and share with the world.
 You must fundraise to completely cover your own travel costs.
 (Costs vary depending on location[s] and time of travel.)
 Trips are scheduled approximately once per quarter.
 Schedules change frequently up until Teams are 100% confirmed.
 For more information on scheduled trips, vaccinations, liability, and costs, please contact email@example.com!